edumserrano/webpack-module-federation-with-angular/docs/recommendations.md

 For communications between mfe apps I think you will either:

-1) Use the host app to orchestrate the communication between the different micro fronteds.
+1) Use the host app to orchestrate the communication between the different micro frontends.
 Meaning, the host will subscribe to the required events and pass the data to other micro frontends.
 2) Publish custom events with `bubbles` true so that micro frontends can subscribe to the event without any orchestration from the host app.
+3) Use the [shared section](/README.md#shared-dependencies) of the `ModuleFederationPlugin` configuration to share code across shell and remotes, for instance, code that can maintain state.
+You could then set the state in one mfe app and read it in another.

 Besides frontend communication, you can also use the backend for communication.
-In a more extreme example, you could have zero commnunication done via the frontend and have all the communication done via explicit API calls to pull information and by using web sockets you can push updates to the frontend.
+In a more extreme example, you could have zero communication done via the frontend and have all the communication done via explicit API calls to pull information and by using web sockets you can push updates to the frontend.

 ## A note on handling remote import failures